How to plan a budget wedding that looks expensive and is still the best day ever

 Having a "fake" ceremony is so much more personal and beautiful than a big production with an expensive registrar and it means you can do what you like, say what you like and have it last as long (or short) as you'd like.

-Celebrants are so worth it, but having a mate or a family member as your celebrant would also be fun.
-You’ll need to go to the town hall to do that legal paperwork, but go on a weekday and have just 2 guests (as witnesses).
+Celebrants cost £350-£1200 and they're often so worth it, but if you're on a super tight budget, having a mate or a family member as your celebrant would cost the price of a six-pack of beers (just choose the right mate!).
+You'll need to go to the town hall to do that legal paperwork, but go on a weekday and have just 2 guests (as witnesses) and it can cost as much as a round of beers.

 Back garden or field